alitavousi83/RideXpress/README.md

 ## 📚 Educational Purpose

-This project was developed as a university web design assignment to demonstrate practical frontend development skills using HTML, CSS, Bootstrap, Grid Layouts, and Responsive Design.
+This project was developed as a university web design assignment to demonstrate practical frontend development skills using HTML, CSS, Bootstrap, Grid Layouts, Responsive Design, JavaScript fundamentals, DOM manipulation, and HTML5 Canvas.